Christmas countdown: how to save at the last minute

 Christmas is around the corner – which means your finances could be about to take a hit.
-To try to ease the pressure we’ve put together some tips to help you save some extra cash in time for Christmas.
+To try and ease the pressure we’ve put together some tips to help you save some extra cash in time for Christmas.

 The summer clothes are in storage, the Halloween sweets are finished and fireworks night is over, leaving Christmas as the next big event left in your calendar.